maxharlow/reconcile/README.md

 <hr>

-#### `uk-officer-ids-to-company-appointments`
+#### `uk-company-officer-ids-to-company-numbers`

-Use [Companies House](https://beta.companieshouse.gov.uk/) to look up a list of officer IDs, and retrieve all their appointments.
+Use [Companies House](https://beta.companieshouse.gov.uk/) to look up a list of officer IDs, and retrieve the company numbers for their appointments.

 Parameters:
 * `apiKey` A Companies House [API key](https://developer.companieshouse.gov.uk/developer/applications/register).